kanishk-jain-01/tweetwise-ai/memory-bank/progress.md

 ### This Week's Goals

-1. **Landing Page**: Build compelling homepage with clear value proposition
-2. **UI Components**: Set up shadcn/ui and create design system
-3. **User Onboarding**: Create smooth transition from landing to dashboard
-4. **SEO Optimization**: Ensure landing page is optimized for search engines
+1.  **Dashboard Layout**: Build the main three-panel dashboard layout.
+2.  **Tweet Composer**: Implement the core tweet composition functionality.
+3.  **UI Components**: Create any additional UI components needed for the dashboard.
+4.  **State Management**: Set up state management for the composer and AI suggestions.

 ### Immediate Next Steps (Next 1-2 Days)

-1. Create landing page hero section with value proposition
-2. Add features showcase highlighting AI benefits
-3. Implement responsive navigation and footer
-4. Set up shadcn/ui component library integration
+1. Create the main dashboard layout component.
+2. Implement the left sidebar for tweet history (placeholder).
+3. Build the central tweet composer panel.
+4. Build the right sidebar for AI suggestions (placeholder).

 ## Technical Debt and Known Issues

 ### Current Technical Debt

-- **Placeholder Components**: Many components are just outlined, need implementation
+- **Placeholder Components**: Dashboard components are the next to be implemented.
 - **Type Definitions**: Basic types need expansion for full feature set
 - **Error Handling**: No comprehensive error handling strategy implemented
 - **Testing Coverage**: No tests written yet for existing code

 ### Known Issues

-- **Environment Variables**: Need to set up all required environment variables
-- **Database Schema**: No database tables created yet
-- **AI API Integration**: No OpenAI API integration implemented
-- **Mobile Responsiveness**: Layout not tested on mobile devices
+- **None** at the moment.
+The build is stable.

 ## Performance Metrics (To Be Implemented)